a group of adult learners in a classroom

 The CSU’s student body is changing, and while the university continues to expand access to traditional students, campuses are seeing an increasing demand among adult learners—a population of 6.6 million Californians.
 In 2021, over 17,000 students used PaCE programs to receive training for jobs, advance in their careers or obtain new employment.

-For example, current restrictions on continuing education funds prevent academic departments from collaborating with continuing education staff to maximize resources and develop workforce preparation strategies.
+For example, current restrictions on continuing education funds impede collaboration between academic departments and PaCE to execute workforce preparation strategies that impact the local community, region and state.
 This limits the ability to expand access and enroll returning or non-traditional students, provide additional student-centered career advising and improve campus technology infrastructure that is needed to support online education efforts.

 Examples of academic and workforce related projects under discussion at several CSU campuses that can be achieved with this proposal include: